OpenFn/docs/adaptors/satusehat.md

 ## Integration Options

 1. **[REST APIs](https://satusehat.kemkes.go.id/platform/docs/id/postman-workshop/)**
-   that enable external services like OpenFn to _pull_ data from Satusehat, or push data from external apps to Satusehat.
-This option is suited for
-   \_scheduled or workflows that must update data in Satusehat with external information.
+   enable external services like OpenFn to pull data from Satusehat or push data to Satusehat from external apps.
+This option is suitable for scheduled workflows or those that need to update data in Satusehat with external information.

 ## How to Extract or Modify Satusehat Data